Customized Hair Growth Kit - 60% OFF get started

 What is collagen?

 Collagen constitutes about 25% of our total proteins.
-27 different types of collagen have been identified.
+Twenty-seven different types of collagen have been identified.
 Type I collagen is the most common collagen found in the skin, hair, nails, tendons, ligaments, bones, and teeth.
-It is also the most important collagen for promoting hair and skin health.
+It is also the most essential collagen for promoting hair and skin health.
 Type II collagen occurs exclusively in cartilage tissue.
 Type III collagen is found in the lungs, intestinal walls, blood vessels, and skin.

 Peptides and amino acids